How to Write an After-Action Report [+Template]

 Looking Inward, Facing Outward

 It can be easy to write off emergency events as accidents or one-offs—something that probably won’t affect your business moving forward.
-But you’re more likely to have holes in your plan and repeat mistakes without a standard way to process and understand the plan’s effectiveness in real time.
+But you’re more likely to have holes in your emergency management planning and repeat mistakes without a standard way to process and understand the plan’s effectiveness in real time.
 When you take the time to reflect, analyze, and improve, you’ll develop better strategies and prepare resources for those moments when you need to act fast and face the disruptions the world throws at you.